industrial-edge/pingpong-python/README.md

 - Databus application
 - IE Flow Creator application

-For detailed explanation have a look at the [Instalation guide](docs/Instalation.md).
+For detailed explanation have a look at the [Installation guide](docs/Instalation.md).

 ### Playing ping pong